More Useful Info

 Ferries/ Eurotunnel: It is likely that there will be longer delays in processing passports, etc at the port of entry when entering France as officials may now ask how long you intend to stay/ purpose of visit & where you are staying.

-Visas: Visas are not currently required to enter France as a tourist but this may change in 2022.
+Visas: Visas are not currently required to enter France as a tourist but this may change in 2025 when the ETIAS scheme is due to come into operation.

 Pets: EU Pet Passports issued in the UK will no longer be valid.
 You will need to provide an Animal Health Certificate (for each visit, issued within 10 days of leaving) from your vet showing that your pet is healthy, is micro-chipped, has been vaccinated against rabies & treated against tapeworm (1-5 days before travelling).
 You should also have a document identifying the pet.
 In addition, before travelling to France, it may be necessary (check this with your vet) for a Rabies Antibody Titration test (to show that the anti-rabies vaccination is effective) performed at an EU approved laboratory.
 The test must be performed at least 30 days after vaccination & results can take 3 - 4 weeks to arrive so you would need to allow at least 7-8 weeks after vaccination before travelling to France.
 It is still not clear whether this test will be required or not.